dantkz/dantkz.github.io/about.md

 # Dr. Daniyar Turmukhambetov

-I'm a staff research scientist at [Niantic](https://nianticlabs.com/blog/matrixmill/).
+I'm a staff research scientist at Niantic, creators of Pokemon GO.

+I've joined Niantic through acquisition of [Matrix Mill](https://nianticlabs.com/blog/matrixmill/), which I founded together with Dr. Gabriel Brostow and Dr. Michael Firman.

 Previously, I was a post-doctoral research associate with Dr. Gabriel Brostow at University College London.
 I worked on on EU-FP7 project "Capture-Reconstruct-Play" and "Nature-Smart Cities - Sensing Nature in the Queen Elizabeth Olympic Park" EPSRC Impact project.
 See news article about Nature-Smart Cities project on BBC website.